 Over-SEVEN day injury

 - If there is an accident connected with work (including an act of physical violence) and your employee, or a self-employed person working on your premises, suffers an injury and is absent from work for over seven days you must send a completed accident report form (F2508) to the enforcing authority within ten days.
-This can be via the incident Contact Centre (see below).
+This should be online.
 An over seven day injury is one which is not major but results in the injured person being away from work or unable to do their normal work for more than seven days (including non-work days).
 (Note: this used to be 3 days absence but was changed in April 2012).
 Employers are required by European law to record all injuries in an accident book, including accidents that result in 3 days (or more) absence from work.

 - Within ten days you must follow this up with a completed accident report form (F2508).
-This can be via the Incident Contact Centre.
+This should be online.